We love the authentic feel of Kitich Camp Mathews Forest. And it really is one of the best options in Kenya for walking safari!

 Kitich’s communal areas are housed in a hut-style structure, its tiled roof propped up by wooden beams.
-Inside, there is a lounge comprising wooden-framed sofas and armchairs around a coffee table, plus a few low stools, patterned pouffes, and a bookcase containing ample reading material.
+Inside, there is a lounge comprising wooden-framed sofas and armchairs around a coffee table, plus a few low stools, patterned poufs, and a bookcase containing ample reading material.
 There is also a dining room, featuring a long table and upright chairs for communal meals, and a small bar.
 The whole building has a pleasant natural feel due to its materials and palette of mostly earthy tones.
 Just outside, there is a delightful deck, where guests can sit, eat, admire the view.
-The camp also boasts a naturally formed swimming pool and a fire pit, both perfect for relaxing between activities and getting to know your fellow travellers!
+The camp also boasts a naturally formed swimming pool and a fire pit, both perfect for relaxing between activities and getting to know your fellow travelers!

-The guest accommodation at Kitich Camp Matthews Forest comprises six spacious tents, linked to the main building via neat paths through the glade.
+The guest accommodation at Kitich Camp Mathews Forest comprises six spacious tents, linked to the main building via neat paths through the glade.
 Three contain a double bed, while three have twin beds.
 All overlook the dramatic gorge of the River Ngeng, from a veranda with two comfy chairs and two small tables.
-Inside, the beds are wooden framed and there are some rugs on the floor to add vibrant colour and warmth.
+Inside, the beds are wooden framed and there are some rugs on the floor to add vibrant color and warmth.
 A couple of lamps are supported on a shelf behind each bed and there is also a clothes cupboard and an easy chair.
 The en-suite facilities are positioned at the back of the tent in an open stone-walled area – these consist of long-drop toilet, washbasin with mirror, and classic bucket shower!

 Food and drink comes full board – and with notice, the chefs are willing to accommodate all diets.
 Many ingredients are sourced from the camp’s own vegetable garden and the cuisine incorporates some tasty Italian influences – the present owners are partly Italian and they bought the camp in 2008 from Giulio Bertolli, famous for his delicious olive oil!